Cliff Pennington (baseball): Toronto Blue Jays

 On August 8, 2015, Pennington was traded to the Toronto Blue Jays along with cash considerations for minor league shortstop Dawel Lugo.
 He batted .160 with 2 home runs and 11 RBI in 33 games played for the Blue Jays in 2015.
 In game 4 of the 2015 American League Championship Series, with two out in the ninth, Pennington became the first position player in Major League Baseball history to pitch in a postseason game, giving up two hits but recording the final out in a 14–2 loss to the Kansas City Royals.

 Los Angeles Angels

 On November 17, 2015, Pennington signed a two-year contract with the Los Angeles Angels.

 Cincinnati Reds

 On February 15, 2018, Pennington signed a minor league deal with the Cincinnati Reds.
 Pennington earned a spot on the Reds' Opening Day roster.
 On May 18, 2018, he asked for and was granted his release from the organization.

 Texas Rangers

 On May 19, 2018, Pennington signed a minor league deal with the Texas Rangers.
-He elected free agency on November 2, 2018.
+In 61 games for the Triple–A Round Rock Express, hitting .204/.301/.282 with one home run and 13 RBI.
+Pennington elected free agency following the season on November 2.

-Oakland Athletics (Second Stint)
+Oakland Athletics (second stint)

 On February 15, 2019, Pennington signed a minor league contract with the Oakland Athletics that included an invite to Spring Training.
 Pennigton was one of 28 Athletics selected to go to Tokyo to play two regular season games against the Seattle Mariners.
 Pennington was released on March 30, 2019.